ImmanuelEgboche/Mindweaver/Project1/README.md

 ## Technologies
 - Java
 - HashMaps for storing refernces to files
-- File
+- File package for accessing file paths
-- Path to

 ## Process